-Traveling by Air within the U.S.
+Traveling by Air Within the U.S.

-- Don’t wait until the day of travel to investigate the airline’s policies.
-Some airlines require seven days advance notice before shipping as air cargo and have the right to refuse if you do not comply.
+- Go to your airline’s website and search for “cremated remains.”
+Don’t wait until the day of travel to check the airline’s policies.
+Some airlines require seven days’ advance notice before shipping as air cargo and have the right to refuse if you do not comply.

-Transporting Cremains Internationally
+Transporting Cremated Remains Internationally

 - When completing this process, allow at least two weeks or more.

 Transportation Security Guidelines